Andrettin/Wyrmsun/readme.txt

 * Abilities
 - Fixed close-quarters pathing issue for units' autocast for abilities like Stun.
+- Added Precise Shot active learnable ability (deals an attack that has 100% chance of resulting in a critical hit).
-- Added Scouting learnable ability (increases sight), available for ranged units.
-Dwarven Scouts, Pathfinders and Explorers start with this ability already learned.
+- Added Scouting passive learnable ability (increases sight), available for ranged units.
+Dwarven Scouts, Pathfinders and Explorers start with this ability already learned (icon by Exidelo).

 * Buildings
 - Rally points are now correctly stored when saving a game.